Tyaap/ASRT_CloNoBump_Supercharged/README.md

  5. Please carefully read the additional information in the message

 ## To uninstall
- A. Run "CloNoBump Supercharged.exe" again and choose to disable CloNoBump
+ * Run "CloNoBump Supercharged.exe" again, and choose to disable CloNoBump
- B. Alternatively, close and re-open Sonic & All-Stars Racing Transformed
+ * Alternatively, close and re-open Sonic & All-Stars Racing Transformed

 ### I hope you enjoy the mod! :)